kyphan38/web/assets/docs/study/soft skills/06-ccm.md

 Redefining "client"

 - The term "client" extends far beyond external customers.
-It includes everyone we interact with professionally - bosses, coworkers, employees, and more.
+It includes everyone we interact with professionally - bosses, coworkers, employees, and more

 Managing your leaders